-When it comes to coding, my interests range from estimation of nonlinear moment condition models, approximate bayesian inference, large optimization problems, high-performance computing in econometrics and finance, and big data application to time time series econometrics.
-Below you will find a list of package I have developed recently.
-For details on each packages visit my github and/or visit the package page.
-For code related to publish paper, visit the publication section.
+When it comes to coding, my interests range from the estimation of nonlinear moment condition models, approximate Bayesian inference, large optimization problems, high-performance computing in econometrics and finance, and big data application to time series econometrics.
+Below you will find a list of packages I have recently written.
+For details on each package visit my github and/or visit the package page.
+For code related to published paper, visit the publication section.

 Notice that some of the Julia packages are “registered”, meaning that you can install them from Julia by

 Pkg.add-ing them.
 Others are at an early stage and are not yet registered.
 To install these packages use

 CovarianceMatrices is a package for estimating variance-covariance matrices in situations where the standard assumptions of independence are violated.
 It provides heteroskedasticity consistent (HC); heteroskedasticity and autocorrelation consistent (HAC); and cluster-robust (CRVE) estimators of the variance matrices.
 An interface for